plaidfinch/GQFC/README.md

 - [`lhs2TeX`](http://www.andres-loeh.de/lhs2tex) (to get it:  `cabal install lhs2tex`)
 - [`unlit`](https://hackage.haskell.org/package/unlit) (to get it: `cabal install unlit`)

 The script `./build-everything` creates a `cabal` sandbox and builds all the artifacts.

+After that, you can...

-After that, view `./GQFC.pdf` to read the paper, run `cabal repl` to launch a REPL with the code, or view `./GQFC.hs` to read *only* the code (without the paper text).
+- view `./GQFC.pdf` to read the paper
+- run `cabal repl` to launch a REPL with the code
+- view `./GQFC.hs` to read *only* the code with the paper text elided

-Below are details about each of the artifacts, which may be built individually.
+Below are details about building each of the artifacts individually.

 ### Playing Along with the Code